The Latin American Revolutions (1804-1821): A Crucible of Independence

 The Seeds of Revolution: Underlying Causes

 Economic grievances played a crucial role.
 Mercantilist policies imposed by Spain and Portugal severely restricted economic opportunities for the colonies.
-The restrictive trade system, known as the exclusivo, forced colonies to trade exclusively with the mother country, hindering economic growth and fostering resentment.
+So the restrictive trade system, known as the exclusivo, forced colonies to trade exclusively with the mother country, hindering economic growth and fostering resentment.
 High taxes and unequal trade practices further exacerbated these economic hardships, fueling discontent among various social classes.

 The Haitian Revolution: A Precursor to Latin American Independence